vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vratārka, folios 30b-32b.
 Also called Bilvarotaka-vrata.
 Rohiṇicandra-sayana-Mat.
 57 describes it at great length

 ( verses 1-28 ) and Pad.
 (IV.
-24. 101-130 ) has also almost the same verses; here Viṣṇu is worshipped under the names of the moon; when on a pārṇimā there is Monday or on pārṇimā there is Rohiṇi-pakṣatra, one should bathe with pañcagavya and mustard and should recite 108 times the mantra 'āpyāyasva'(Rg.
+24. 101-130 ) has also almost the same verses; here Viṣṇu is worshipped under the names of the moon; when on a pārṇimā there is Monday or on pārṇimā there is Rohiṇi-pakṣatra, one should bathe with pañcagavya and mustard and should recite 108 times the mantra 'āpyāyasva'(R̥g.
 I. 91.
 16 addressed to Soma) and a śūdra should say 'bow to Soma, bow to Viṣṇu '; he should worship Viṣṇu with flowers and fruits and recite the names of Soma and address Rohini, dear wife of Soma; he should

 396